Go to an average neighborhood school, article suggests

 I will do everything I can to make sure the 29 other students pass.

 This is because the KPI of schools given by MOE is pass-rate not distinction rates.
+Since it is not in the nation’s interest to have juvenile delinquents roaming the Singaporean streets both jobless and without basic education.

 So serving the needs of the bright student takes a back seat.